growlf/toolbox/README.md

 Additionally, this container image can easily used for:

-- developed new container prototypes
+- developing new container prototypes
 - debugging container builds and deployments
 - educational intents for container development/examples (i.e. workflows and devcontainers)